rainlanguage/dotrain/docs/variables/rainlang_1.md

 # Function rainlang()

-Method to be used as Tagged Templates to activate embedded rainlang in javascript/typescript that highlights the rainlang syntax.
+Method to be used as Tagged Templates to activate embedded rainlang in javascript/typescript in vscode that highlights the rainlang syntax.
 Requires rainlang vscode extension to be installed.

 <b>Signature:</b>